tgame14/AppliedThermodynamics/README.md

 Compiling
 =========
 First of all, you dont need to compile it yourself, the jenkins link above is always synced to latest Github Commit!
+Look for the big Downloads line above.

+Yet if you are still interested in building manually..

+1) Clone this github page to a directory.
+2) open a cmd line at the folder and run 'gradlew.bat setupCIWorkspace'.
+3) When thats done, make sure its done successfuly, Then simply run in the same cmd line 'gradlew.bat build'.
+4) Done, Look inside the build/libs for it (The version will be Stated as dev both in the mcmod.info and in the src).